RonenGupta/11ASE_Task-2/PROJECT_DOCUMENTATION.md

 - Main Flow:

-1. Launch Game: User launches the game and sees a menu screen with 4 tabs.
+1. Launch game and view tutorial: User launches the game and sees a menu screen with 4 tabs.
 Survival, Simulator, Tutorial, and Exit.
+The user would then click the tutorial to check how to play.

-2. Clicks Play: User clicks survival (As it is the normal option) and spawns in a map with a gun on the floor, and on the UI appears his health bar.
+2. Clicks Play: User clicks survival after viewing the tutorial (As it is the normal option) and spawns in a map with a gun on the floor, and on the UI appears his health bar.
+After he has died he can go on to the simulation gamemode.

-3. Simulation: After the user picks up the gun, they can press keys on their keyboard to spawn corresponding enemies, or an enemy to simulate an FPS experience.
+3. Clicks Simulation: After the user picks up the gun, they can press keys on their keyboard to spawn corresponding enemies, or an enemy to simulate an FPS experience.

 4. Game End: After the game has ended, (The user has died ingame) the game shows the scores of the player.
 (This may not be possible due to how Ursina renders certain game objects and deletes them)